 In 1915 political and business leaders in Iowa created the Jefferson Highway Association.
-They proposed an interstate route from Winnipeg, Ontario, to New Orleans, Louisiana.
+They proposed an interstate route from Winnipeg, Manitoba, to New Orleans, Louisiana.
 Because the road bisected the Louisiana Purchase, organizers named their association and proposed road for Pres.
 Thomas Jefferson, who had secured the Louisiana Purchase in 1803.

-Highway associations and their namesake routes flourished during the 1910s and1920s.
+Highway associations and their namesake routes flourished during the 1910s and 1920s.
 Among them the Lincoln Highway, the Dixie Highway, and the Ozark Trail, all interstate routes, emerged to promote travel in a particular region of the country.
 Led by political leaders, good roads advocates, and chambers of commerce in contiguous states, they stitched together a network of existing state, county, and municipal roads.
 Key features of each organization included promoting modern highway construction, expanding overland interstate travel, and securing economic opportunities from the exponentially increasing number of cars and tourists.

 Edwin T. Meredith of Des Moines, Iowa, became the driving force of the national Jefferson Highway Association.
 A well-known leader of the state Democratic Party, a successful publisher of farm and home periodicals, and a nationally recognized advocate for good roads, Meredith conceived the idea of a major north-south interstate route to complement the east-west Lincoln Highway.
 In November 1915 in New Orleans he presided at the first national meeting of the Jefferson Highway Association.